 July 20th, 2015 by NSS Admin

-If you are an unsecured creditor it can be difficult recovering monies from people that owe you money.
-It is possible for your creditor to sue you, obtain a judgment against you, and then never collect a penny from you despite the fact that it has obtained a judgment against you.
+Unsecured creditors can find it difficult to recover monies from people who owe them money.
+Did you know that it is possible for your creditor to sue you, obtain a judgment against you, and then never collect a penny from you despite the fact that it has obtained a judgment against you.

 Avoiding having monies scooped under a creditor’s “right of set-off”

 If you are struggling to pay your debts then it is not prudent to do all of your banking at the same financial institution.
+Debtors are often worried about whether a creditor can take their house in Canada to settle their debts, but they often overlook the fact that the funds in their bank accounts can be used to pay off creditors or even impending monthly credit card payments.
 If, for example, you have both a bank account and a credit card through ABC Bank and you do not make your minimum monthly payment on your credit card then your bank has the right, under something called a “right of set-off” to take the amount of your minimum payment out of bank account and use those monies to make the minimum monthly payment on your credit card.

 Ideally, if you currently are having debt problems, or you anticipate having debt problems in the future, then you should close all of your bank accounts at a financial institution where you have credit cards, personal loans, lines of credit, or the financial institution where you obtained your mortgage.
 You can make these payments from a chequing account at another financial institution.